-Comparison with the previous Dekad

-The comparison of the 1st dekad of August 2024 and the 3rd dekad of July 2024 shows that a slight to moderate increase of rainfall was observed in Tigray, Amhara, and Afar regions.
-On the other hand, a slight to moderate decrease in rainfall was observed in Benishangul Gumuz, Gambella South West Ethiopia, South Ethiopia, Central Ethiopia, Sidama and most parts of Oromia regions.
+Comparison with the previous Dekad The comparison of the 1st dekad of August 2024 and the 2nd dekad of August 2024 shows that a slight to moderate increase of rainfall was observed in Benishangul Gumuz, Tigray, Amhara, southern and western Oromia, Afar, and some pocket areas of Somali regions.
+On the other hand, a slight to moderate decrease in rainfall was observed in Gambella, South West Ethiopia, Central Ethiopia, Sidama, and most parts of Oromia regions.
 No change in the rest part of the country.